Boolean Satisfiability via Imitation Learning: Experiments

 To measure practical impact, end‑to‑end solve time is recorded for each instance.
 The timer starts when the CDCL solve loop begins and stops when the instance is solved; CNF parsing and simplification are excluded from the timing.
 All model inference costs are included.
 ImitSAT and Graph‑Q‑SAT receive 3 calls per instance to match compute budgets.
 SATformer adjusts VSIDS variable scores once at initialization.

 Across random 3‑SAT test sets and structured families, ImitSAT traces the lowest curves under these budgets, which means more instances are solved in less time, as shown in Figure~\ref{fig:wallclock-methods}.
 Learning model-based branching introduces query overhead, so wall‑clock gains appear only once propagation savings exceed this cost.
+We also compare ImitSAT directly with pure MiniSAT on 16–30, 31–60, and 61–100, as summarized in Table~\ref{tab:runtime-50} and detailed in Appendix~\ref{sec:wall-clock-minisat}.
+On the easier 16–30 and 31–60 ranges, MiniSAT remains faster while ImitSAT is the strongest learned method and stays close in runtime; on the harder 61–100 range, ImitSAT achieves the lowest wall‑clock time overall, showing that its propagation savings translate into a net speedup once instances are sufficiently large and challenging.